Lucasfrota/BixbyCalculator/README.md

 # BixbyCalculator

-This is a Bixby sample calculator App
+This is a Bixby sample calculator Capsule

 ![img1](img/bixby_simulator.png)